devishi-r/Node-Express/README.md

 - Converting `contactController` routes to private
 - using `validateToken` as middleware for all private routes
 - Implement `request.user.id` in contactController file to assign contacts to different users

+Commit 11:
+- Ensuring updating and deleting contacts is only done by owner user - `contactController`